-No matter why you travel to Dalmatia in Croatia, you should definitely include a wine tasting session in your itinerary.
 If you want to explore Croatian culture or if you’re a wine connoisseur, tasting local wines is a must.

 Also, near Split, you’ll discover the world-famous Putalj Winery.
 It specializes in vintage wines, with a focus on Cuvee Zinfandel and Plavac Mali.
 They follow traditional winemaking methods, which is why the wine is aged in oak barrels for six months.
 So, if you want to enjoy a wine with sour cherry, vanilla, and spice aromas, a stop at this winery is a must!